 ii Arbitral institution rules

-The most recent versions of the arbitration rules of the CAM and AIA were adopted in 2019 and 2016, respectively.
+The most recent version of the arbitration rules of the CAM was adopted in 2019.

 iii Arbitration developments in local courts

 There have been several recent developments of interest in the Italian courts regarding arbitration.
 The areas dealt with below concern five aspects of special relevance to international arbitration practitioners dealing with cases with an Italian connection:

 - the standing of arbitration proceedings;

 - the arbitration of company disputes, relevant to international joint ventures in Italy;

 - the court's exclusive power in Italy to issue interim measures of protection and its practical effects; and